letoram/safespaces/API.md

     merge_collapse : change vertical hierarchy children to horizontal cycle_stereo   : step between the different stereoscopic modes child_swap=i   : -n .. +n, swap hierarchy position with its children (positioner hint)

+The latest created model in any layer can also be accessed through the shortcut:
+    /latest

 # Connection Points